wil-j-wil/wil-j-wil2.github.io/_publications/2017-01-01-paper-title-number-1.md

 title: "Interference reduction in music recordings combining Kernel Additive Modelling and Non-Negative Matrix Factorization"
 collection: publications
 permalink: /publication/2017-10-01-paper-title-number-1
-excerpt: 'In this paper we develop a graphical language for reasoning about information flow in the Lambek Calculus.'
+excerpt: 'In this paper we introduce machine learning in the KAM framework.'
 type: published
 date: 2017-10-01
 year: 2017
 venue: 'ICASSP 2017'
 paperurl: 'https://ieeexplore.ieee.org/abstract/document/7952116'
-citation: 'Delia Fano Yela, Sebastian Ewert, Derry FitzGerald, and Mark B. Sandler &quot;Interference reduction in music recordings combining Kernel Additive Modelling and Non-Negative Matrix Factorization&quot; <i>in Proceedings of the IEEE International Conference on Acoustics, Speech and Signal Processing 2017</i>.
+citation: 'Delia Fano Yela, Sebastian Ewert, Derry FitzGerald, and Mark B. Sandler &quot; Interference reduction in music recordings combining Kernel Additive Modelling and Non-Negative Matrix Factorization &quot; <i>in Proceedings of the IEEE International Conference on Acoustics, Speech and Signal Processing 2017</i>.
 51-55.'
 ---
-In this paper we develop a graphical language for reasoning about information flow in the Lambek Calculus.
+In this paper we introduce machine learning in the KAM framework.